dNop90/Autolink/README.md

 - Download the latest client files from our [release](https://github.com/dNop90/Autolink/releases).
 - Unpack the zip and extract the `build` folder.
 - Install `serve` using `npm install -g serve`.
+- Create a file named `.env` in the same folder as the `build` folder.
+The `.env` will contain the configuration, such as the web socket server.
+You can take a look at our [example](https://github.com/dNop90/Autolink/blob/main/client/.env).
-- Go in the folder where your `build` folder is located, and then run it using `serve -s build`.
+- Go to the folder where your `build` folder is located, and then run it using `serve -s build`.
 Your console will show you the port and the IP.